ccoley/BasicSetJS/README.md

 > A set is an abstract data structure that can store certain values, without any particular order, and no repeated values.

-The `BasicSet` in SetJS supports values of type `Numeric` or `String`.
+The `BasicSet` in SetJS supports values of type `Number` or `String`.

 ### Syntax

 ```javascript
 new BasicSet([initialData]);
 ```
 `initialData` can be a value, several values, an array of values, or a mix of values and arrays of values.
 If no arguments are provided an empty `BasicSet` will be returned.
-For example, the following would return a `BasicSet` containing the values `{1,'2',2.5,'c','d',5}`.
+For example, the following would return a `BasicSet` containing the values `{1,'2',2.5,'c','d',5.0}`.
 ```javascript
 var set = new BasicSet(1,'2',[2.5,'c'],'d',5.0); // {1,'2',2.5,'c','d',5.0}
 ```